-PMI sources a portion of materials from some countries known for their limited enforcement of regulation.
-Despite our high ethical standards and rigorous control and compliance procedures aimed at preventing and detecting unlawful conduct, given the breadth and scope of our international operations, we may not be able to detect all potential improper or unlawful conduct by our employees and partners.
-Additionally, if protected areas or timber harvest regulations are not enforced and if PMI does not have certainty that regulation designed to ensure sustainability of materials is enforced, PMI invests in additional measures to verify that the material is sustainable in those countries.
+PMI sources a portion of materials from some countries known for their limited enforcement of forest-related regulation.
+We comply with the laws and we have compliance policies and programs in place which we require our suppliers to follow.
+If protected areas or timber harvest regulations are not enforced and if PMI does not have certainty that regulation designed to ensure sustainability of materials is enforced, PMI invests in additional measures to verify that the material is sustainable in those countries.
 For example, PMI sources Virginia flue cured tobacco from Philippines and Malawi, among other countries, and, based on the development of country-specific forest risk maps, we have identified possible deforestation risks in these countries, both of which rely solely on wood fuel for the curing process.
 Even though forests are protected by law, this is not always enforced, therefore, PMI's procurement costs may increase due to the additional measures PMI is implementing to ensure all firewood and biomass used as curing fuel is sustainable (for example, local risk assessment procedures, additional engagement with local suppliers, development of sustainability projects).